 Why is digital transformation important right now?

-The paradigm shifts in how we work that happened in 2020 mean that the pace at which digital transformation is happening and the effects that it can have on individual businesses and industries at large have grown exponentially.
+These paradigm shifts in how we work mean that the pace at which digital transformation is happening and the effects that it can have on individual businesses and industries at large have grown exponentially.
 It’s more important than ever to think about how these changes affect your business.

 How should businesses react to digital transformation?

-But there are a number of takeaways that can lead you in the right direction (or one of the right directions).
+But there are a number of takeaways that can lead you in a right direction.

 No matter your size, commit to transformation